fcrozatier/choco-ui/src/docs/guides/introduction/+introduction.md

 - The last abstraction is the [`Group`](/blocks/group) mixin.
 It allows us to easily group things together as in toggle groups, tabs, accordions etc; track active elements and manage keyboard navigation.

 What's a mixin?
 It's like a class decorator, but we don't officially have decorators in js yet, so mixins do the job with no additional setup or preprocessing.

-Actually a mixin is just a fancy word for a function taking a class and returning a decorated class with new attributes or new behavior.
+It's just a fancy word for a function taking a class and returning a decorated class with new attributes or new behavior.

 ---